 “I place value in the past without wanting to wallow in it.”

-These laudable words come from Marc Almond – a gent with more than a passing connection to what one might describe as Soho’s seedier past – in a Quietus interview earlier this year.
+These laudable words come from Marc Almond – a gent with more than a passing connection to what one might describe as Soho’s seedier past.
 Almond describes his concerns about the disappearance of the old Soho, as the inevitable big money makeover that is sweeping through central London turns its attentions on that characterful square mile-ish area.
 Almond says:

 “[C]ities should be a mix of old things and new things, and there should be this place that’s valued as our bohemian centre.
 Denmark Street is going to be flattened.
 Berwick Street is going to be flattened and turned into a boutique hotel.
 Cos we need lots more of those, don’t we?
 Really.
 People come here because they’re drawn to the history, but they end up sitting in a Starbucks, looking at another Starbucks across the road, wondering where it all went.
 It doesn’t all have to be luxury flats for overseas investors which stand empty for years, bumping up the house prices for people who do want to live here.”